cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

 1. Under `Power management` select `Prefer maximum performance`
 1. Set `Threaded Optimization` to `On`
 1. Set `Triple Buffering` to `On`
+ - Disable this if you use the Vulkan rendering API
 1. If you have a compatible display, enable G-Sync

 ![]({{ "/assets/images/nvidia-gpu-settings.png" | absolute_url }})